thma/CommutativeMonoid/README.md

       +++ OK, passed 100 tests.
 ```

-So behind the scenes, QuickCheck has generated test data for 100 test cases for each
+So behind the scenes, QuickCheck has generated test data for 100 tests for each
 property under test.
 For all these data the test cases passed.

 This is definitely not a proof.
 But it gives us some confidence that our math text-books